aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 !!! important
     Providing additional source CRs or modifying existing source CRs can significantly impact the performance or CPU profile of {product-title}.

-Providing additional source CRs or modifying existing source CRs can significantly impact the performance or CPU profile of {product-title}.

 -   See [Adding new content to the GitOps ZTP pipeline](../scalability_and_performance/ztp-deploying-disconnected.xml#ztp-adding-new-content-to-gitops-ztp_ztp-deploying-disconnected) for more information about adding or modifying existing source CRs in the `ztp-site-generate` container.

 -   See [Customizing the ZTP GitOps pipeline with extra manifests](../scalability_and_performance/ztp-deploying-disconnected.xml#ztp-customizing-the-install-extra-manifests_ztp-deploying-disconnected) for more information on adding extra manifests.